 Irina is actively involved in prosecuting In re Goldman Sachs Group, Inc. Securities Litigation, In re SCANA Corporation Securities Litigation, In re Acuity Brands, Inc. Securities Litigation, and Vancouver Alumni Asset Holdings, Inc. v.
 Daimler AG.
 Since joining Labaton Sucharow, she has been part of the Firm's teams in In re Massey Energy Co.
-Securities Litigation, where the Firm obtained a $265 million all-cash settlement with Alpha Natural Resources, Massey's parent company; In re Fannie Mae 2008 Securities Litigation ($170 million settlement); In re Amgen Inc. Securities Litigation ($95 million settlement); and In re Hewlett-Packard Company Securities Litigation ($57 million settlement).
+Securities Litigation, ($265 million all-cash settlement); In re Fannie Mae 2008 Securities Litigation ($170 million settlement); In re Amgen Inc. Securities Litigation ($95 million settlement); and In re Hewlett-Packard Company Securities Litigation ($57 million settlement).

 Prior to joining Labaton Sucharow, Irina was an Associate in the general litigation practice group at Ropes & Gray LLP, where she focused on securities litigation.

 Irina earned her Juris Doctor, magna cum laude, from Boston University School of Law, where she was an editor of the Boston University Law Review and was the G. Joseph Tauro Distinguished Scholar (2005), the Paul L. Liacos Distinguished Scholar (2006), and the Edward F. Hennessey Scholar (2007).
 Irina received her bachelor's degree, summa cum laude and Phi Beta Kappa, from Yale University.

 She is fluent in Russian and proficient in Spanish.